about

 My background is in applied mathematics — I studied at the Federal University of Santa Catarina with a focus on optimization, nonlinear programming, and computational geometry.
 My thesis work applied distance geometry and spectral methods to protein structure determination.
 I retain an active interest in computational neuroscience and optimization.

-currently Building platform automation with Go at OpenTeams.
+Building platform automation with Go at OpenTeams.
 Debugging bare-metal K3s clusters.
 Writing notes for problems worth solving only once.

-background Mathematics and computer science at UFSC.
+Mathematics and computer science at UFSC.
 Optimization, distance geometry, protein refinement.
 GSoC 2020 with conda-forge.

-approach Debug → understand → document.
+Debug → understand → document.
 Production friction should produce architecture insight, not just a fix.